 Loss of integrity

 Becoming a TNT immigrant tarnishes one’s credibility, the image of his/her country as well as the image of his or her countrymen.
 Because of these actions, countries cautious of such practices can impose more strict regulations regarding releasing visas.

 Risk of blacklisting

-These illegal immigrants will end up in jail and, after which, will be deported back to their countries, blacklisted, and might never be allowed to come back to the host country again.
+These illegal immigrants will end up in jail and, after which, will be deported back to their countries, blacklisted, and might never be allowed to return to the host country again.
 In addition to those, there is also a high possibility that caught TNTs will not be allowed to enter other countries because of their history of being blacklisted.

-Constant fear of arrest and deportation
+The constant fear of arrest and deportation

 Prone to abuse